baxter100/uk-crypto-tax/README.md

 4. We unsure whether gifts of coins/coins gained from hard forks are taxable events with costbasis 0 or not.
 At the moment, **version 1 does not consider this taxable** while **version 2 does**. **WARNING: This can make big differences to overall calculated gain**

+5. Version 1 treats any outgoings such as gifts you give to people and tips as taxable --- calculating the gain by working out the cost basis and subtracting that from the value of the crypto you gave away.
+See https://www.gov.uk/capital-gains-tax/gifts for more information on gifts

 ### Getting Started
 There are basically four steps to getting this running:
 1. Creating an appropriate trade list